gulshan07dev/Express-Assignment/readme.md

 1. Clone the repository or download the source code.
 2. Install the dependencies by running `npm install`.
 3. Make sure MongoDB is running on your system.
-4. Update the MongoDB connection URL and JWT secret key in the `index.js` file.
+4. Update the MongoDB connection URL and JWT secret key in the `userController.js` file.
-5. Start the server by running `node index.js`.
+5. Start the server by running `npm start`.
 6. Access the API endpoints using a tool like Postman.

 Please note that this is a basic example, and you can enhance the functionality, add more endpoints, and implement additional features as per your requirements.